maniospas/pygrank/docs/userguide/preprocessing.md

     **YOU HAVE BEEN WARNED.**

+If `cors` is enabled, backend primitives holding the outcome of graph preprocessing are enriched with additional metadata that point to what their conversion looks like in different backends.
+This is a type of caching that subsequent preprocessor runs use to avoid performing the preprocessing altogether.
-If *cors* is enabled (set to True), backend primitives holding the outcome of graph preprocessing are enriched with additional private metadata that enable their usage as base graphs when passing through other preprocessors in other backends.
-There is one main usage pattern: obtaining an adjacency matrix that represents the graph, but which is a thin wrapper around fast-switching backend primitives.
+There is one main usage pattern of this functionality: obtaining an adjacency matrix that represents the graph, but which is a thin wrapper around fast-switching backend primitives.
 That is,